 In 2015 Victoria relocated to India for 2 months to work for Community Empowerment Lab.
 During her time there, she was tasked with designing a community center in the rural town of Shivgarh that would encourage and service expecting mothers in an effort to bridge the gap between local customs and western medicine.

 Victoria graduated from UCLA this past June with a dual degree in International Development Studies and Economics.
 Currently, Victoria holds the position of Office Administration and Outreach Associate for The Samburu Project.
 She first began working as an intern with The Samburu Project in June 2016.
 Her past experience with Salesforce made her a key asset in transferring campaign data from Excel onto the Salesforce platform.
 Gradually her role expanded to include the management of all social media platforms as she spearheaded our online presence.
-This fall she aided in orchestrating TSP’s 2016 Splash Bash Fundraiser, specifically the Silent Auction.
-In January, we offered Victoria a permanent position.
+In January 2017, Victoria became a permanent staff member of the TSP team.